Korn (1993-present) is a Nu-Metal band from Bakersfield Beach, California, USA.

-The Untitled Album (2007) debuted at number 2 on the Billboard 200 with 123,000 copies sold in its first week.
-The album went certified gold by RIAA and completed the band's deal with 'Virgin Records', and featured touring keyboardist Zac Baird, while drumming duties were left up to Terry Bozzio, and Bad Religion's Brooks Wackerman since David Silveria went on a hiatus.
+The Untitled Album (2007) debuted at number 2 on the Billboard 200 with 123,000 copies sold in its first week and was soon after certified gold; it also marked the completion of the band's deal with 'Virgin Records', and featured touring keyboardist Zac Baird, while drumming duties were left up to Terry Bozzio, and Bad Religion's Brooks Wackerman since David Silveria went on a hiatus.
 Joey Jordison from Slipknot played drums during live shows until the permanent addition of Ray Luzier (of Army of Anyone, David Lee Roth).
 The singles Evolution and Hold On were released to promote the album.

-Korn's tenth studio album, The Path of Totality, was released on December 6, 2011.
-It was the second and final studio album they were contracted for under 'Roadrunner Records'.
-The album features contributions from Skrillex, 12th Planet, Excision, Downlink, Kill the Noise, Noisia, and various other 'EDM' artists.
+The Path of Totality (2011) was the second and final studio album Korn was contracted for under 'Roadrunner Records'.
+The album featured contributions from Skrillex, 12th Planet, Excision, Downlink, Kill the Noise, Noisia, and various other 'EDM' artists.
 The album ultimately peaked at number ten on the Billboard 200 with 55,000 copies scanned.

-Korn's eleventh studio album, The Paradigm Shift, was released on October 8, 2013, with the first single, Never Never, released August 12, 2013.
-The band recorded an episode of Guitar Center Sessions for DirecTV on September 11, 2013 which is scheduled to premiere November 1, 2013 on DirecTV Audience Channel.
+The Paradigm Shift (2013) would follow featuring the the first single, Never Never.
+Korn then recorded an episode of guitar Center Sessions for DirecTV on September 11, 2013.
 Korn was also the latest act to be inducted into the Hollywood 'Rockwalk' on October 8, 2013.
 The band also brought back their Family Values Tour as a one day festival, on October 5, 2013.

 As of 2012, Korn had sold around 35 million copies worldwide.
 Twelve of the band's official releases have peaked in the top ten of the Billboard 200, eight of which have peaked in the top five.
-Eight official releases are certified Platinum or Multi-Platinum by the Recording Industry Association of America (RIAA), and one is certified Gold.
-Korn has released seven video albums and thirty-nine music videos.
-The band has released forty-one singles, twenty-eight of which have charted.
-The act has earned two Grammy Awards out of seven nominations and two MTV Video Music Awards out of eleven nominations.
+Eight official releases were certified platinum or multi-platinum by the Recording Industry Association of America (RIAA), and one is certified gold.
+Korn had released seven video albums and thirty-nine music videos; forty-one singles, twenty-eight of which have charted.
+The act earned two Grammy awards out of seven nominations and two MTV Video Music Awards out of eleven nominations.